Temple of Pu Tuo Shan, China (Enlarge)

 The five peaks of Hua Shan are thought to resemble a five petalled flower, hence its common name, the 'Flowery Mountain.'
 Originally it was called Xiyue - meaning 'Western mountain' - because it was the westernmost of the five Taoist peaks.
 A tortuous 15 kilometer stepped path leads to the Green Dragon Ridge (Bilong ji) where other trails lead to the major peaks.
 Of the five peaks, the southernmost (2,100 meters) is the highest, closely followed by those in the east and west.
 Formerly the five mountains were dotted with temples but now few remain.
 Today Hua Shan is a popular hiking destination for Chinese youth on vacation but the mountain routes are still trekked by devoted pilgrims and wandering monks.
 In order to reach certain temples and the caves of the sages great courage is needed.
 Pilgrims must scale cliffs with only a linked chain for support and to fall is certain death.
 These routes have been given the humorous, but quite accurate, names such as 'Thousand Feet Precipice' and 'Ear Touching Cliff'.

-Pilgrims preparing to enter Puji Si temple, Pu Tuo Shan, China
+TPilgrims preparing to enter Puji Si temple, Pu Tuo Shan, China (Enlarge)

 Puji Si Temple, Pu Tuo Shan